- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Add this friendly attitude to the many opportunities the city offers, and it’s hard to deny that Hong Kong is very much a child-friendly city.

-Safety for expats with kids in Hong Kong
+Health and safety for expats with kids in Hong Kong

 Hong Kong’s notable safety record is one of its most attractive features for those with kids.
 Violent crime is rare, and parents can feel fairly relaxed about letting their children out to play.
 Older children who are able to navigate the public transport system independently can do so without excessive safety concerns on the part of parents.

 Hong Kong is one of the healthiest places in the world in terms of life expectancy and infant mortality rates.
-Public and private hospitals enjoy low waiting times for emergencies, and patients can expect a level of care similar to that of Europe.
+Public and private hospitals enjoy low waiting times for emergencies, and patients can expect a level of healthcare similar to that of Europe.

 That said, air pollution, particularly that coming from mainland China, can affect visibility, mood and health.
 Skies can often be clouded for days or weeks at a time.
 Parents of children with asthma or other similar conditions will want to speak to their doctor about how to best manage their child’s illness while in Hong Kong.